This post was last updated on October 11th, 2022 at 07:06 pm

 - How will you build it?

-If you intend to have some form of storage building in your garden, and before you go out and buy one, you should check that your plans comply with all the local building codes.
+If you intend to have some form of a storage building in your yard, and before you go out and buy one, you should check that your plans comply with all the local building codes.

-Failure to get a proper permit could result in you having to dismantle the structure at some stage if full compliance hasn’t been met.
+Failure to get a proper permit could result in you having to dismantle the structure at some stage if you have not complied with the rules.

-- When you consider the spot where you intend building your shed, ensure it can be accessed easily by all who intend to use it.
+- When you consider the spot where you intend to install your shed, ensure it can be accessed easily by all who intend to use it.

 - Locate it in the best possible position for its planned use.
-Summer house or greenhouse usage would require it to be placed where it would get the most amount of sunshine.
-If it were to house small pets or you intend to use it as a workshop, then you would probably need to locate it in a cooler place.
+Summer house or greenhouse usage would require it to be situated where it would get the most sunshine.
+If you intend to house small pets or use it as a workshop, you would probably need to ensure a location with more shade.

 - Don't erect a shed where cables or pipes run underneath.

-- It is best to avoid locating it beneath overhanging branches as these can eventually cause surface wear as well as a build-up of leaves which could cause damp.
+- It is best to avoid locating it beneath overhanging branches as these can eventually cause surface wear and a build-up of leaves, which could cause damp.

 Ask yourself a few questions about the planned location: